BlockABC/web_auth_server/README.md

 ### Environment Variables

 You can configure environment variables in any familiar way, such as CI and [PM2] both have their own environment variable configuration methods, except that you can use [dotenv](https://github.com/motdotla/dotenv) provided by [Nest].
-Copy and rename the `.env.example` from the project directory to `.env` and configure it as needed.

 ### Launch Service